Best Vacuum Cleaners Under $200: Great Mid-priced Options

 The Shark Navigator NV105 is another upright option but it’s less versatile than the Navigator NV352.
 However it’s cheaper and is still capable of cleaning above floors.
 But minus the Lift Away feature that separates the floor tool and canister.

-For folks who want similar versatility of a Shark NV352.
-But don’t want to spend $170 for it the Hoover WindTunnel canister is a nice 2nd option.
 Since this is a canister vacuum, it will clean multiple areas above the floor thanks to the hose and telescopic wand.
 Power cord though is short at just 17 feet so this limits range.

 If you don’t want to bother with a cord then have a look at the Black & Decker BDH2020FLFH.
 It’s one of the best handhelds out there thanks to its 20 volt litium ion battery, 4 foot hose and a bevy tools that make it a great tag team partner to any upright like the Oreck.